 Skip to section

-You can’t build an international and Australian share portfolio on the go without access to the right mobile trading app.
-From supporting you with advanced trading tools to offering timely market insights, the best stock trading app can help you find, buy and sell stocks at the right time.
+From supporting you with advanced trading tools to offering timely market insights, the best stock trading apps can help you find, buy and sell stocks at the right time.

-I don’t recommend that you get into the habit of trading on the go, as you’re more likely to make the best investing decisions when seated at your desk, having carefully weighed up your options.
+I don’t love buying unfamiliar stock on the go, as I make the best investing decisions when seated at my desk, having carefully weighed up my options.

 1. eToro.